 Chase-Corwin has been in the CS field for more than 20 years.
 He started in sales operations and then transitioned to Account Management.
 He has worked for companies like Iron Mountain, Hewlett Packard, and Rapid 7, where he built and managed CS teams.

-In January 2019, he joined ETQ as VP of CS where he led and built the CS program from scratch.
+In January 2019, he joined ETQ as VP of CS, where he led and built the CS program from scratch.
 In his role, he is captivated by the relationship between the vendor and the client.
 He notes, “It is all about helping the client to achieve the best experience possible while maximizing the utmost value from their investment.

 A modern business framework

-However, earning customers’ trust in today’s business landscape takes a lot of time and multiple touch points.
+However, earning customers’ trust in today’s business landscape takes a lot of time and multiple touchpoints.
 Organizations must have an individual relationship with each customer that is founded on partnership rather than financial gain.

 Today’s customers have been doing their research by gathering feedback from their peers and friends.
 With the changes in the marketplace, CS has been in the pressure seat to help the customers find value in the product or service as early as possible and throughout the entire lifecycle.

 Chase-Corwin notes while the (business) model itself is easy to understand, sustaining (or keeping) the brand advantage is more difficult to achieve.
-Competing companies provide similar services and are all looking to find a way to stand out, which constantly raises the bar for their peers.
+Competing companies provide similar services and are all looking to find a way to stand out, which continually raises the bar for their peers.

 He continues, “everyone says that they want their customers to be successful, yet are they centering their company strategy and goals on delivering that?
 When tough decisions need to be made about investments, what drives their thinking?
 Will they strengthen the customer experience, or cut corners”?

 Each interaction with the customer has the opportunity to shape and foster their loyalty.
 Why?
-It is because the success in the relationship comes back to the Golden Rule - “treat your customers the way that you would like to be treated”.
+It is because the success in the relationship comes back to the Golden Rule - “treat your customers the way that you would like to be treated.”

 Elevating overall experience

 A lack of CS in the organization is a negative differentiator.
 It is unusual for companies nowadays to be without the core elements of CS.
-However, true CS programs are not just your tech support or client services team being rebranded.
+However, dedicated CS programs are not just your tech support or client services team being rebranded.

-Long-term relationships are established if the vendor can align with the customer’s business objectives, demonstrate best practices from other successful customers, and help them to achieve that vision.
+Long-term relationships are established if the vendor can align with the customer’s business objectives, demonstrate best practices from other successful customers, and help them achieve that vision.